wvdlaan/todomvc/README.md

 If you look at the definition of `App` in `render.cljs` you find several calls to functions like `d/div`, `d/section`, `d/output`, etc.
 These are Quiescent-funcions that represent html-elements.
-Open the elements-tab in your browser and check for yourself that there is a one-on-one relationship between the elements defined in `App` and the html-elements within `<section id="todoapp"></section>`.
+Open the elements-tab in your browser's development window and check for yourself that there is a one-on-one relationship between the elements defined in `App` and the html-elements within `<section id="todoapp"></section>`.

 [Here](https://github.com/levand/quiescent/blob/master/docs.md#creating-virtual-dom-elements)